-The Group also owns the following ferrochrome smelters in South Africa as part of the PSV arrangement: Lion; Rustenburg; Wonderkop; Lydenburg; and Boshoek.
+The Group also owns and operates the following ferrochrome smelters in South Africa as part of the PSV arrangement: Lion I and II; Rustenburg; Wonderkop and Lydenburg.

 PGM

 Mototolo joint venture

 The Mototolo platinum mine is a 50:50 joint venture between Anglo American Platinum Limited and XK Platinum Partnership (74 per cent. of which is held by the Group and 26 per cent. of which is held by the Kagiso Tiso Platinum Venture Pty Ltd), situated both within and adjacent to the Group's Thorncliffe Chrome Mine on the Eastern Limb of the Bushveld Complex.
 The Group manages the mining operations, while Anglo American Platinum Limited manages the concentrator operations.
 Mototolo produces approximately 200,000 (4E) troy ounces of platinum group metals in concentrate per annum, of which the Group's attributable share of production is 37 per cent.